Fuerteventura: Beaches

-Fuerteventura was chosen among 500 European destinations by the Quality Coast International Certification Program of the European Coastal and Marine Union as one of the most attractive tourist destinations for visitors interested in cultural heritage, environment and sustainability.
+Fuerteventura was chosen by the Quality Coast International Certification Program of the European Coastal and Marine Union, among 500 European destinations, as one of the most attractive tourist destinations for visitors interested in cultural heritage, environment and sustainability.
 The best beaches to visit are Playa de Cofete, Playas de Jandia, Playas de Corralejo, Playa de Ajuy, and Playas de El Cotillo.